2018 Notre Dame Fighting Irish football team

-The 2018 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2018 NCAA Division I FBS football season.
-The team was led by head coach Brian Kelly, who was in his ninth season at Notre Dame, and played its home games at Notre Dame Stadium in Notre Dame, Indiana.
-The Fighting Irish competed as an independent.
+The 2018 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 2018 NCAA Division I FBS football season.
+In their ninth year under head coach Brian Kelly, the Irish compiled a 12–1 record, outscored opponents by a total of 408 to 237, and were ranked No. 5 in both the final AP and Coaches Polls.
+In four regular-season games against ranked opponents, the Irish defeated No. 14 Michigan, No. 7 Stanford, No. 24 Virginia Tech and No. 12 Syracuse.
+They finished the regular season with a perfect 12–0 record, and were ranked No. 3 in the final College Football Playoff rankings.
+They concluded the season with a 30–3 loss to eventual national champion Clemson in the college football playoff semifinal in the Cotton Bowl.

-Notre Dame, coming off a 10–3, Citrus Bowl-winning season in 2017, began the year ranked 12th in the AP Poll.
-In the first game of the year, they hosted rival No. 14 Michigan, in the first game played in the series since 2014.
-Notre Dame won by a score of 24–17.
-The Irish continued to impress fans, winning against ranked opponents Stanford and Virginia Tech, causing them to rise to third in the polls.
-Notre Dame finished the regular season with a perfect 12–0 record, and were ranked third in the final College Football Playoff rankings, earning them a spot in the national semifinal to be played at the Cotton Bowl against second-ranked Clemson.
-The Irish lost to the eventual national champion Tigers by a score of 30–3.
-Their final record of 12–1 and final ranking of 5th in the nation represented the program's best season since 2012.

 Quarterback Brandon Wimbush led the offense for the first three games, after which he was benched in favor of Ian Book.
 Book ended the year with 2,628 passing yards and 19 touchdowns.
 The running attack was led by Dexter Williams, finishing with 995 yards and 12 touchdowns.
 On defense, cornerback Julian Love was named a consensus first-team All-American, and defensive tackle Jerry Tillery also received All-America honors by several selectors.
 Head coach Brian Kelly was named AP Coach of the Year.

-Offseason
+The team played its home games at Notre Dame Stadium in Notre Dame, Indiana.

+Off-season

 Fans were disappointed by defensive coordinator Mike Elko leaving for Texas A&M, hired by first-year head coach Jimbo Fisher three days after the Citrus Bowl victory over LSU.
 Brian Kelly would replace Elko by elevating linebackers coach Clark Lea to defensive coordinator.
-Notre Dame hired Terry Joseph as safeties coach to fortify defensive coordinator Clark Lea's staff.
+Notre Dame hired Terry Joseph as safety coach to support defensive coordinator Clark Lea's staff.

 One week after Elko's departure, the Irish suffered another significant coaching loss, as Harry Hiestand accepted the offensive line coach position on Matt Nagy's staff with the Chicago Bears.
 In a surprise decision and after a national search, head coach Brian Kelly chose to promote senior offensive analyst Jeff Quinn to replace Hiestad.

 The unexpected personnel loss within the program eventually spread to the roster, as running backs C.J.
 Holmes and Deon McIntosh, wide receiver Kevin Stepherson, and defensive lineman Brandon Tiassum were each dismissed from the program.
 Holmes and Stepherson were dismissed due to shoplifting charges, while McIntosh and Tiassum were also removed for a violation of team rules.

 Notre Dame finished National Signing Day with the nation's 10th-ranked recruiting class, per 247sports.com.